Truinto/ONI-Modloader-SimpleMods/src/doc/Customize Buildings.md

 * AlgaeTerrariumPatch: if true, apply AlgaeTerrarium
 * AlgaeTerrarium: new input/output elements; only last liquid will be absorbed from environment; will always passively consume CO2
 * DoorSelfSealing: if true, doors will block gas flow while set to automatic
+* MaterialIgnoreInsufficientMaterial: If true, will allow placing buildings while having insufficient building material.
+* MaterialAutoSelect: If true, will keep selected building material, even if stored amount is insufficient.
 * NoDupeValves: valves are set instantly without dupe interaction
 * NoDupeSwitches: switches are set instantly without dupe interaction
 * NoDupeToogleBuildings: buildings are enabled/disabled instantly without dupe interaction